codeclimate/codeclimate-rubocop/config/contents/style/word_array.md

 Alternatively, it can check for uses of the %w() syntax, in projects which do not want to include that syntax.

+NOTE: When using the `percent` style, %w() arrays containing a space will be registered as offenses.

 Configuration option: MinSize
 If set, arrays with fewer elements than this value will not trigger the cop.
 For example, a `MinSize` of `3` will not enforce a style on an